pablodecm/paper-inferno/paper/paper.md

  \boldsymbol{\phi}) \right )
 $${#eq:fisher_info}
-which can be computed via automatic differentiation if the simulation is differentiable and included in the computation graph or alternatively if the effect of varying $\boldsymbol{\theta}$ over the simulated dataset $G_s$ can be approximated.
+which can be computed via automatic differentiation if the simulation is differentiable and included in the computation graph or if the effect of varying $\boldsymbol{\theta}$ over the simulated dataset $G_s$ can be approximated.
 While this requirement does constrain the application of this